-Interest expense, including amortization of debt discounts and issuance costs, was \$1.2 million and \$1.3 million for the second quarters of fiscal years 2022 and 2021, respectively.
-This decrease was primarily due to lower overall debt levels.
+Interest expense, including amortization of debt discounts and issuance costs, was \$1.2 million and \$1.0 million for the third quarters of fiscal years 2022 and 2021, respectively.
+This increase was primarily due to a \$20.0 million draw on the Credit Facility during the third quarter of 2022, which was repaid during the same quarter.